rendely/rendely.github.io/docs/_posts/2023-05-07-phase-2-blog-posts-react.markdown

 categories: flatiron
 ---

-## Overview

-In this blog post we'll go over some of my learnings from my first React project that could be helpful for beginners.
-These are practical examples of the types of challenges needed to build a functioning app.
+In this blog post we'll go over some of my learnings from my first React project that could be helpful for beginners.  <!--more-->These are practical examples of the types of challenges needed to build a functioning app.

 ## About my first React Project